 Keeping hard floor surfaces looking their best is a matter of consistency.
-Whether it’s hardwood, laminate, vinyl, ceramic, stone, or tile, manufacturers recommend sweeping and vacuuming several times each week as the primary cleaning method.
+Whether it’s hardwood, vinyl, ceramic, stone, tile, or laminate flooring, manufacturers recommend sweeping and vacuuming several times each week as the primary cleaning method.
 Doing so removes the dust and grit that can damage the finish and make the floor look unkempt.
 You can damp mop, using a barely wet microfiber mop, as needed to pick up lightweight particles that tend to scatter while sweeping.
 Occasionally, however, something stronger than water is necessary to bring back the sparkle and shine.

-Although steam mopping can help to cut through built-up dirt, and effectively kill germs, excess moisture and high heat can damage some finishes.
+Although steam mopping can help to cut through built-up dirt and effectively kill germs, excess moisture and high heat can damage some finishes.
 A good solution might be to use a floor cleaner specially designed for your type of flooring.
 The best floor cleaners are pH balanced to protect finishes while cutting through built-up dirt, stains, scuff marks, and residue.
 Ahead, this guide identifies important shopping considerations and reviews some of the best floor cleaners on the market today.

-- BEST OVERALL: Rejuvenate High Performance All-Floors Cleaner
+- BEST OVERALL: Rejuvenate All-Floors Cleaner

 - BEST BANG FOR THE BUCK: Zep Neutral pH Floor Cleaner Concentrate

 - BEST NATURAL CLEANER: Better Life Naturally Dirt-Destroying Floor Cleaner

 - BEST FOR VINYL FLOORS: Quick Shine Multi-Surface Floor Cleaner

 - BEST FOR WOOD FLOORS: Bona Hardwood Floor Cleaner